TamraPeterson/fs-journal/quizzes/week03.md

 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->
 ```
+        Proxy object is the object that encapsulates the
 ```

 **7.** What is the purpose of the `MVC` pattern?
 <!-- enter you answer in the space below -->
 ```
+      MVC's purpose is to organize code and separate information from the user.
 ```
 **8.** What is the job of the `Controller` in the `MVC` Pattern?
 <!-- enter you answer in the space below -->
 ```
+        The Controller is the go-between from the DOM to the functions and data.
+It is able to call on the other files that store data based on what the user interacts with.
 ```

 **9.** What is the job of the `Service` in `MVC`?
 <!-- enter you answer in the space below -->
 ```
+        The service processes requests
 ```
 **10.** What is the job of the `Model` in `MVC`?
 <!-- enter you answer in the space below -->
 ```
+        The model is like the recipe.
+It gets commands from the controller, manages data from user inputs.
 ```